 It is the system I currently use when budgeting, and it has helped me save over 50% of my income.
 It is very detailed and will help you save for your next trip in no time!

 If you want to know step-by-step exactly how I use my household budget spreadsheet to manage my money you can read “How I Use My Monthly and Yearly Household Budget Spreadsheet.”

 1. Have A Vacation Sinking Fund

 Set up an automatic savings account specifically for your vacations.
 This helps you know exactly how much I can spend on your next vacation and also ensures that you pay for your vacation in full—because the money is already in your account.

 As part of your monthly budget, decide how much you want to save for vacations.
 Then automatically transfer that money in a dedicated online account.

 I recommend you keep your vacation money in an online account because it makes it harder for you to touch it.
 This way, you’re not tempted to spend your vacation money on something else.

-You can use an online bank like Radius Bank because it offers competitive interest rates, has no monthly maintenance fees, and no minimum balance requirement after $100 to open.
-Also, their checking account has free ATMs worldwide.
+You can use an online bank like CIT Bank because it offers competitive interest rates, has no monthly maintenance fees, and no minimum balance requirement after $100 to open.

 You can also download this FREE Savings Tracker so you can keep track of your savings.